SkaterDad/cycle-snabbdom-examples/README.md

 * Route/Page transitions - currently just opacity fade, but you can easily extend to add transforms.
 * Search result items animate when added & removed.
 * Hero transitions (aka. shared element transitions).
 An item which is common to two pages will smoothly animate to the new position.
-My examples are relying on a modified version of the official snabbdom hero module, which will be submitted to the official snabbdom library soon.
+This relies on the snabbdom hero module, so you'll need to pass a list of modules to the Cycle DOM driver.

 ## Future plans